gabhab87/interview_project/README.md

 ## License

+Copyright (c) 2019 Gabriel Lopez

-All CSS, HTML and JS code are available to be used.
-You can find the icons used for free on https://www.flaticon.com
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files You can find the icons used the app for free at https://www.flaticon.com